 Define clear success metrics and P & L (profit and loss) tracking

-Some events’ objectives are a number of attendees, while some events are about making a profit.
-Everyone needs to clearly understand and agree on the event objectives, target audiences, and success metrics.
-Objectives and success metrics will also dictate budget allocation and marketing promotion.
+Some events’ objectives are to promote company products and build relationships with customers (events are a marketing budget item), while others are primarily about making a profit.
+Everyone needs to clearly understand and agree on event objectives, target audiences, and success metrics.
+Concrete objectives and success metrics will also help dictate the appropriate budget allocation and marketing promotion strategy.

-“At the end of the day, you also need to know your P & L, which will help you better, optimize your budget allocation for future events.”
+“At the end of the day, you also need to know your P & L (even if it’s 100% expensed and no revenue), which will help you better optimize your budget allocation for future events.”